Cryt1c/davidpeherstorfer/data/blog/hello-world.md

 ## Intro

 In this blog article I am going to outline what this blog is all about.
-Since I always have some interesting projects going on in my life my good friend Johannes (Link) and my girlfriend Julia came up with the idea of creating this blog.
+Since I always have some interesting projects going on in my life my girlfriend Julia and my good friend Johannes ([Blog](https://typeshare.co/27leaves)) came up with the idea of creating this blog.
 Thanks a lot for that input! ❤️

 On the blog I want to cover the topics from the areas web development and house renovation.
 This blog should not only help me to document my projects but is also a call for feedback.
 If you have any ideas on the topics I am writing about you want to share with me or tipps and tricks on how to do things differently just send me a message on Twitter or LinkedIn.